akhilburle/dr_disk/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

-Once Rust and Cargo are installed, you can install `dr_disk` directly from crates.io (once published) or from the source code:
+Once Rust and Cargo are installed, you can install `dr_disk` directly from crates.io or from the source code:

-### From Crates.io (Recommended, once published)
+### From Crates.io (Recommended)

 ```bash
 cargo install dr_disk